 Together, we can bring hope to millions of Syrian refugees.

 Daily horrors, devastation and upheavals at an unimaginable scale makes Syria the largest humanitarian emergency of our era.

-In its sixth year of brutal and bitter war, Syria is in ruins.
+In its seventh year of brutal and bitter war, Syria is in ruins.
 Thousands are on the run from a nightmare that seems to have no end.
 Millions of internally displaced people (IDPs) are trapped inside Syria, experiencing dire conditions.
 Millions of other Syrian refugees have overwhelmed neighbouring countries including Lebanon, Turkey, Jordan, Iraq, and Egypt – their numbers and needs intensify daily.